RomanAlexandroff/42-Prague-Smart-Sign/README.md

 4. **Exam in progress**: During the exam, the device displays a big bright-red warning sign indicating the ongoing exam.
 The drastically changed colour palette attracts attention, enhancing the sign's effectiveness.
 5. **Post-exam state**: After the exam ends, the Sign returns to its normal state, displaying the number of the cluster.

-The device operates fully automatically and does not require any input from the school personnel.

 ## Features

+- Highly autonomous operation: the Sign operates fully autonomously and does not require any input from the school personnel;
 - Automatic exam time check: the Sign keeps track of the exams published on Intra on its own;
-- Exam subscribers check: if there is noone undertaking the exam, there is no need in blocking the room;
+- Exam subscribers check: if there is noone undertaking the exam, the Sigh will know it and will not block the room;
 - Automatic battery charge monitoring: you will surely know when to charge the device;
-- Deep Sleep mode: the microcontroller wakes up only when it has a task to do, drastically saving the battery charge;
+- Deep Sleep mode: the microcontroller sleeps most of the time and wakes up only when it has a task to do, drastically saving the battery charge;
 - Telegram enabled: control the Sign, update its security token, and receive operational information — all remotely, via your Telegram chat;
-- Over The Air firmware update: develop and upload new features from anywhere on the campus.
+- Over The Air firmware update: develop and upload new features without the need of looking for a cable.
+- Watchdog: no program failure can stop the Sign as its inner watchdog makes sure the program execution does not get stuck.

 ## Components